seanbao/mnemonas/docs/docker-deployment.en.md

 If `[auth].users_file` is customized, `initial-password.txt` is stored next to that users file instead.

-The generated WebDAV password is stored in:
+The generated WebDAV Basic Auth password is stored in:

 ```text
 <MNEMONAS_DATA_DIR>/secrets.json
 ```

+The running Web UI exposes the active WebDAV URL, Basic username, and readable generated password on the Settings -> WebDAV tab.
+Custom Basic passwords are not echoed back.

+For regular multi-user mounting, `[webdav].auth_type = "users"` is preferred.
+If `basic` mode remains in use, set `[webdav].password` to a strong random value from a password manager.

 ## Data Directory and User IDs